yanvvrix/BetterDiscordAutoInstall/README.md

-# BetterDiscord Auto Installer & Repair Tool
+# BetterDiscord Auto Installer

+Never reinstall BetterDiscord manually after a Discord update again.

-A small C# utility that automatically checks whether **BetterDiscord** is still installed after Discord updates.
-If Discord removes the injection during an update, the tool silently reinstalls it and launches Discord again.
-If everything is already working, it simply exits without doing anything.
+This lightweight utility automatically checks whether BetterDiscord is still installed whenever you sign in to Windows.
+If Discord has removed the injection during an update, the tool silently reinstalls BetterDiscord and launches Discord for you.
+If everything is already installed, it exits immediately without interrupting Discord.

----

-# How It Works

-The program runs quietly in the background and follows these steps:

-1. **Finds your Discord installation**
+## Features

-   - It scans your local `AppData` folder and automatically detects the newest installed version of Discord (for example, `app-1.0.9251`).
+- Automatically detects the latest Discord installation.

-2. **Checks if BetterDiscord is installed**
-   - The tool reads Discord's internal `index.js` file.
-   - If BetterDiscord is already present, the program exits immediately.
+- Checks whether BetterDiscord is already installed.
-   - If it isn't found (usually after a Discord update), the repair process begins.

-3. **Closes Discord**
-   - Any running Discord processes are terminated using `taskkill` to make sure no files are locked.
-   - The program waits briefly before continuing.

-4. **Reinstalls BetterDiscord**
-   - It runs the included `bdcli.exe` (`bdcli\bdcli.exe`) with the following arguments:
-     ```
-     install --channel stable --silent
-     ```
-   - The installation is performed silently without requiring user interaction.

-5. **Starts Discord**
-   - Once the installation is complete, Discord is launched normally using `Update.exe`.
-   - Your BetterDiscord plugins and themes should be available again.
+- Reinstalls BetterDiscord only when necessary.
+- Launches Discord after a successful repair.
+- Runs silently in the background.
+- One-click installation with `install_task.bat`.
+- Easy removal with `uninstall_task.bat`.
+- No manual Task Scheduler configuration required.

+## Why use it?

+If you use BetterDiscord every day, you've probably experienced Discord updates removing it unexpectedly.
+Normally, you'd have to open the installer and patch Discord again yourself.

+This tool automates that process.
+Once it's set up, it quietly checks your installation every time you log in.
+If BetterDiscord is still there, nothing happens.
+If it was removed by a Discord update, the tool restores it automatically so Discord is ready to use without any extra steps.

 ---